Adithya-Jayan/My-Blog-files/Handwriting Recognition Blog/Blog.md

 The recognized labels of the handwritten letters were matched with the new letters and the letters were concatenated to from a new image of new handwriting.

+ ## Results

+ * The segmentaion using projection profle was carried out with a fairly high accuracy.
+ * The CNN model presented a validation accuracy of